What Causes Acute Liver Failure? Tylenol!

-If you or someone you love has been hospitalized with sudden liver failure, required a liver transplant or died from taking Tylenol or any other drug containing acetaminophen, please call us for a free consultation to discuss your legal rights.
+If you or someone you love has been hospitalized with sudden liver failure, required a liver transplant or died from taking Tylenol or any other drug containing acetaminophen, please call a personal injury attorney from Goldberg Finnegan for a free consultation to discuss your legal rights.
 The phone call is free and you will never get a bill from us.
 We only get paid if we obtain compensation for you.

 Common over-the-counter medications that contain acetaminophen include:

 - Alka-Seltzer Cold or Plus

 - Theraflu Cold or Sinus